liquicode/jsonstor/readme.md

 	regardless of where it lives.

 With a single interface to access data, we can develop common tools and plugins.
-For example, `jsonstor` ships with a plugin called `user-info` that adds user ownership,
+For example, `jsonstor` ships with a plugin called `jsonstor-userinfo` that adds user ownership,
 	access controls, and sharing to documents in any database.
 There is also a `timestamps` plugin which adds `created` and `updated` timestamps to documents.